-- Articulate systematic and creative responses to typical issues arising in Christian theology and ministry both cross-culturally in the UK and internationally; - 2.
-Communicate those responses clearly to specialist and non-specialist audiences; - 3.
-Plan and execute a substantial research dissertation, or dissertation and project, related to cross-cultural situations.
+- 1. articulate systematic and creative responses to typical issues arising in Christian theology and ministry; - communicate those responses clearly to specialist and non-specialist audiences; - 3. plan and execute a substantial research dissertation or dissertation and project.

 Teaching/learning methods